pfheatwole/thesis/source/derivations.rst

 pollute this definition with constraints like "the origin is the central leading edge".]]

+[[The first step of designing a wing using *wing sections* is to specify the position, scale, and orientation of each section.
+Doing that produces a surface from the section chords, which I'm calling a *chord surface*.]]

-The first step of designing a wing using *sections* is to define a function that returns points on the section chords as a function of some arbitrary *section index* and some ratio :math:`0 \le r \le 1` that specifies the position on the chord.
+Mathematically, that means defining a function that returns points on the section chords as a function of some arbitrary *section index* and some ratio :math:`0 \le r \le 1` that specifies the position on the chord.

 Because the section leading edge will be used as the origin for the section profiles, it is intuitive to start by defining the leading edge as